ai4he/ai4he.github.io/empowerment.md

   -
     value: "
       Our solutions collect constant feedback from users and adapt to user evolving preferences."
   -
     value: "
+      The main goal is to learn from users' goals and help them to achieve them."
+  -
+    value: "
       Anonymized datasets are shared to help community to analyze performance data."